 Gunilla Rönnberg was appointed Suzuki Teacher Trainer on the organ by the European Suzuki Association in 2002.
 She has since then trained approximately 60 Suzuki organ teachers in Sweden at ESA Suzuki Teacher Training Levels 1 and 2 and has also given teacher training courses in the USA, in Chicago and Salt Lake City.

-Other places where Gunilla has had lectures in the Suzuki organ method is Minneapolis, Los Angeles, London, Turin, Copenhagen, Esbjerg, Cambridge and Sidney.
+Other places where Gunilla has had lectures in the Suzuki organ method is Minneapolis, Los Angeles, London, Turin, Copenhagen, Esbjerg, Cambridge and Sidney and Oslo.

 As a result of Gunilla’s Suzuki organ teacher training in Sweden, organ has become a popular instrument for young children.
 Professional organists have been encouraged by their churches to train as Suzuki organ teachers and many are planning to do so or have already taken the first level teacher training course.
 Activities for children have also included summer music courses for Suzuki organ students.

 Publication of Suzuki organ books and recordings

 The continuing development of the Suzuki Organ School is led by the Organ Committee of the International Suzuki Association.
 The members of this committee are Gunilla Rönnberg, Chair, representing the European Suzuki Association and Ernest Zenoniani, organist from USA, who represents the Suzuki Association of the Americas (SAA) on the committee.
 Lars Hagström has a long experience of teaching organists.
 Because of that he finds inspiring and developing literature for the higher music levels.
 He also records the music.

 Volumes 1 through 6 of the Suzuki Organ School have been published by Alfred Publishing Co.
 Inc. in the United States.
 Alfred Publishing are the publishers of Suzuki Method™ core materials for all instruments.
 Suzuki Organ School volumes 7 and 8 will soon be published.

 This series is the first classical organ method for children and is part of the worldwide Suzuki Method of teaching.
 Recordings of the pieces in Volumes 1 - 4 is also available.

 To order CDs 1 - 4 through iTunes, all customers have to do is search for "Suzuki Organ School".